 So with that, make sure that you’re using a good dog-friendly shampoo before moving on.
 If you’re not sure where to start, I’d recommend taking a look at this one from Cloud Star’s Buddy Wash.

-On the flip side, simply bathing your Great Dane too often could also be drying up their skin and increasing the chances of inflammation.
+On the flip side, simply bathing your Great Dane too often could also be drying up its skin and increasing the chances of inflammation.

 What do I do if my dog’s acne gets worse?